Frequently Asked Questions

 When will the results be posted?

-Results will be posted in Shipyards Park shortly after the close of the race at 2:30; they will also be posted on the web site.
+Results will be posted in Rotary Park shortly after the close of the race at 2:30; they will also be posted on the web site.

 How do I get to Whitehorse?